Mayank009/gaurilla-guide/src/articles/how-to-add-payment-to-an-invoice.md

 ---
 It is a good habit to keep track of how much much you have earned and how much is expected.
 This lets you do just that.

-1. Login into your Gaurilla account and set the workspace.

-2. You can add an income against an invoice in two ways:
+1. You can add an income against an invoice in two ways:

 	1. **Immediate Payment**: We understand that you might have clients who pay you immediately after receiving your invoice.
 For these moments, click **Pay** button in the top-right corner right after publishing an invoice.